 According to Cisco’s Global Cloud Index for the period 2013-2018, 59% of all cloud workflows will be delivered as software-as-a-service (SaaS) by the end of this year.
 An even braver prediction is that Infrastructure-as-a-service (IaaS) will drop down to 28% compared to the overwhelming 44% in 2013 and that only 13% will remain for workloads delivered as Platform-as-a-Service(PaaS).

 All around us, we see companies turning into cutting-edge, SaaS exclusive powerful corporations, and the reasons for that are pretty self-explanatory.
 With more than 80% of their performance app being hosted and maneuvered in cloud, companies can confidently claim that their operations no longer depend on legacy systems.
 This makes absolute sense for all of them, are SaaS benefits often come down to serious financial savings.
 The main beneficiaries, as expected, are small and medium businesses, which also have the best growth forecasts for 2018.

-In short, businesses are shifting their operations to cloud because:
+In short, businesses are shifting their operations to the cloud because:

-In this SaaS industry market report, we will give a look to the leading SaaS achievements that marked 2017, and observe in brief the changes and improvements predicted for 2018.
+In this SaaS industry market report, we will give a look at the leading SaaS achievements that marked 2017, and observe in brief the changes and improvements predicted for 2018.

 According to a popular Cisco survey, 83% of the best-performing US businesses planned a SaaS strategy and considered collaborating with cloud service vendors in 2017.
 Interestingly enough, 70% of them had no such intentions in 2016.